Beef Cattle and Calves Standards

 3.0.7 Recommended Farmers should participate in recognized disease eradication programs.

-Note: Animal Welfare Approved supports management to eliminate or reduce the risk of certain diseases and farmers are therefore encouraged to engage with programs that seek to achieve this.
+Note: AGW supports management to eliminate or reduce the risk of certain diseases and farmers are therefore encouraged to engage with programs that seek to achieve this.
 Recognized schemes could be national or state wide and could cover diseases such as Johne’s.

 This standard may become required for specific diseases when a funded and functioning program is available.